News

 This short film captures places, spaces and voices that make up Carlton, Nottinghamshire.
 Contributors range from Jigsaw Homes residents to local business owners.
 Carefully collaged together by filmmaker Owen Davies,…

-Dates of event: Until 28 Aug 2025 Mon - Thu, Daily Opening Time: 10:00am - Daily Closing Time: 5:00pm
+Dates of event: Until 18 Dec 2025 Mon - Thu, Daily Opening Time: 10:00am - Daily Closing Time: 5:00pm

 Venue Address: The Window Gallery, City Arts, 11-13 Hockley, Nottingham, NG1 1FH

-Find out more: about 'Refugee Roots Art Club'Family Friendly
+Find out more: about 'Hygge'

 Project dates: Since November 2011